tuzz/vim-experiments/README.md

 ## Vim Experiments

-This repo accompanies the talk I'm giving on Tuesday 26th March at [VimLondon](http://www.meetup.com/Vim-London/).

-It contains a hode-podge of experiments I've carried out whilst exploring the capabilities and limitations of Vim's embedded Ruby.
+An exploration of the capabilities and limitations of Vim's embedded Ruby.
+An accompaniment for the talk I'm giving at [VimLondon](http://www.meetup.com/Vim-London/) on March 26th.

+I think it's more interesting to understand how I figured things out, rather than what was actually discovered.
+Therefore, I've tried to include lots of comments and outline a logical order for my thought process.

+If you're passionate about Vim, or you're carrying out some crazy experiments of your own, you should follow me on [twitter](http://twitter.com/cpatuzzo).